 I am very grateful when you use my links to make a purchase!

 You don’t need to overplan your trip, but there are a couple of things you’ll want to make sure are all squared away before you go to Banff National Park:

 Dates visited – August 27-29

-How to get around – If possible, I recommend renting a car.
+How to get around – If possible, I recommend renting a car with 4-wheel drive.
 It will give you an unparalleled amount of flexibility to customize this itinerary to your own needs and interests!
 The roads are very well-paved but depending on what you plan to do, you might want to add gravel protection to your insurance.
 That said, there are loads of tours running in and around Banff in case renting a car isn’t feasible for you.

 Fun and affordable Banff activities